 Log in to your Plugbooks account using your credentials.
 Once logged in, you’ll have access to your dashboard and all essential features, including settlement analysis.

-Step 2: Navigate to Settlements
+Step 2: Navigate to Settlements via Bookkeeping

-In the sidebar menu, click on Settlements.
-This will take you to a table showing all the settlements imported from your sales channels, such as Amazon or eBay.
+- You will be taken to a table displaying all settlements imported from your sales channels, such as Amazon or eBay.

 Step 4: Analyze Your Sales Channel Profits